Marketing video production for teams with AI | HeyGen

 UGC-style content

 Authentic-looking content without the influencer coordination.
-Create UGC-style videos that feel native to social feeds—testimonial formats, product reactions, casual talking-head content that delivers.
+Create UGC-style videos that feel native to social feeds—testimonial formats, product reactions, casual talking-head content that performs.

 • Diverse avatar styles